 "Why did you?"

-The Revered Mother looked Sebastian directly in the eyes, her tone accusatory.
+The Revered Mother looked Sebastian, her tone was accusatory.
 "In essence you thought it was partially her mess so she had to clean it up.
 Tell me, how was Hawke at fault?"

 Sebastian's anger returned.
 "She helped him gather the ingredients!
 I was with her when she intentionally distracted the Grand Cleric so the abomination could plant his explosives!"